playfulprogramming/playfulprogramming/content/blog/integrating-android-code-in-unity/index.md

 By placing a file under `Assets\Plugins\Android\AndroidManifest.xml`, you're able to add new values, change old ones, and much more.

 If you want to find what the default manifest file looks like, you'll want to look for the following file:  `<UnityInstallationDirecory>\Editor\Data\PlaybackEngines\AndroidPlayer\Apk\AndroidManifest.xml`.
 This will provide you a good baseline to copy into your project to then extend upon.
-The reason I suggest starting with the default XML is that Unity requires it's own set of permissions and such.
+The reason I suggest starting with the default XML is that Unity requires its own set of permissions and such.
 After that, however, you're able to take the manifest and customize it to your heart's content.

 > It's worth mentioning that if you use Firebase Unity SDK and wish to provide your own manifest file, you'll need to [customize the default manifest file to support Firebase opperations](https://firebase.google.com/docs/cloud-messaging/unity/client#configuring_an_android_entry_point_activity)